Find a Party Wall Surveyor

 Find local chartered surveyors to discuss your party wall project.

-Party wall surveyor cost 2024
+Party wall surveyor costs

 If you share a wall with a neighbour - known as the party wall - and are undergoing building works then you may need to involve a party wall surveyor.
 This can complicate things, create more paperwork and add costs to your building project.
 But how much does a party wall surveyor cost?
 What can push the costs up?
 And who is responsible for paying what?
 Here's everything you need to know.